Operator dependence and robustness of spacetime-localized response in a quantum critical spin chain: Discussion

 where $\phi_j = \frac{2\pi}{L} \left( j - \frac{L}{2} \right)$ denotes the angular coordinate of site $j$, and $\tilde{\mathcal{J}}_\eta(t, \phi_j)$ represents the temporally discretized approximation of the original source function.
 The spatial component is kept unchanged, ensuring that any difference in the resulting response can be attributed solely to the temporal discretization.

-Figures~\ref{fig:piecewise_response}(a-c) present the resulting dynamics under temporally discretized perturbations with increasing resolution.
+Figures~\ref{fig:piecewise_response}(a)-\ref{fig:piecewise_response}(c) present the resulting dynamics under temporally discretized perturbations with increasing resolution.
 Panels (a), (b), and (c) correspond to the coarse (2 and 3 segments), intermediate (4 and 5 segments), and fine (7 and 9 segments) piecewise-linear approximations of the real and imaginary parts of the source function, respectively.

 Even in the coarsest approximation, the essential spacetime-localized response is clearly visible, with periodically returning signals centered around $\phi = 0$ and $\phi = \pi$.
 As the temporal resolution improves, the peaks become sharper, and the background noise level diminishes, reflecting closer agreement with the result for the original smooth Gaussian envelope.
-These findings demonstrate that the spacetime-localized response is remarkably robust against discretization of the time dependence in the source.
+These findings demonstrate that the spacetime-localized response is remarkably robust against the discretization of the time dependence in the source.
 In particular, this robustness suggests that even coarse, piecewise-linear implementations may suffice to realize the desired dynamical behavior in experimental settings with limited temporal control.

 This observation highlights the practicality of implementing such protocols in hardware platforms where full analog control over time is unavailable or costly, reinforcing the potential utility of our approach in real-world quantum simulation experiments.